gr8jam/cook-book/docs/recipes/carbonara/index.md

 2. Cut the tofu in small cubes and brown it in a pan with a little bit of oil.
 Set aside.
 3. Prepare a batter of water and chickpea flour and then scramble it in a frying pan over medium heat, stirring with a spoon until it has thickened.
 4. Move this mixture into a blender and add cashews, nutritional yeast, turmeric, Kala Namak salt, pepper and a bit of warm water.
 Blend until smooth.
 5. Once the pasta is cooked, add the sauce and the tofu cubes and mix well.
-Serve with a sprinkle of nutritional yeast / grated vegan cheese and pepper.
+Serve with a sprinkle of grated vegan cheese and pepper.

 ---